MajorMask/Junction/README.md

 ## Credits

-Built for the Valio Aimo Junction 2025 hackathon
+Built for the Valio Aimo Junction 2025 hackathon by Mini Militia

 ---